 This principle states that a repeated external stimulus is more attention getting than a single one.Perhaps, it is because of this that supervisors tend to repeat directions regarding job instructions several times for even simple tasks to hold the attention of their workers.

-Advertisers go for repetition a to gain the customers’ attention to their product.
+- Advertisers go for repetition a to gain the customers’ attention to their product.

-Supervisors give directions over and over again for even the simplest tasks.
+- Supervisors give directions over and over again for even the simplest tasks.

-The motion principle says that people will pay more attention to moving objects in their field of vision than they will to non-moving/stationary objects.The factor of motion implies that the individual attend to changing objects in their field of vision than to static objects.
+The motion principle says that people will pay more attention to moving objects in their field of vision than they will to non-moving/stationary objects.The factor of motion implies that the individual attends to changing objects in their field of vision than to static objects.
 It is because of this advantage that advertisers involve signs, which include moving objects in their campaigns.

 - Soldiers in combat learn this principle very quickly.